 We have a wide pool of talented players.
 That bodes well for the future.

 Spitse was pleased with the pivotal role she played, as she told reporters after the match.
 “I could only play that role because my teammates created those chances.
 Of course, penalties are always a mind game.
 I reckoned the Slovenian goalkeeper would choose the other side for the second penalty, so I put it away in the same corner.
 On the whole, I think Slovenia were quite strong, but we created more chances and therefore deserved to win.
-I’m also happy that our new defenders, Aniek Nouwen and Liza van der Most, fitted in quite well.
+I’m also happy that our new defenders, Aniek Nouwen and Liza van der Most, fitted in well.
 It’s very important to have fresh blood and a wide pool of talented players.
 That bodes well for the future.”

 The Netherlands travel to Kosovo for the next qualifier, scheduled for Friday, 10 April 2020.
 Four days later, they play Estonia at home.